SuperioOne/pnp-react-hooks/docs/Introduction.md

 ## Features

-- Quickly build simple webparts with less code.
+- Quickly build simple web parts with less code.
-- Written in Typescript.
+- Written in TypeScript.
 No additional type package required.
 - Automatically tracks variable changes and re-fetch data when needed.
-- Easy to treeshake unused code with modern bundlers.
+- Easy to treeshake unused code with modern Js bundlers.
-- Can be configured for multiple sites via context provider.
+- Can be configured for multiple sites with option provider.
 - Supports [PnPjs V3 behaviors](https://pnp.github.io/pnpjs/core/behaviors/).

 ## Questions and Suggestions